 Featured Art Receptions :

 Renee Taylor Gallery - Suite B124: The Gallery invites you to experience an evening of contemporary artwork by Arizona artists, encompassing a wide variety of mediums including: steel, Plexiglas, canvas and stone.
-The gallery is open to the public for 1st Friday.
+The gallery is open to the public for 1st Friday in the Galleries from 5-8pm.

 Vue Gallery – Suite E101: Take to the wind and experience a space of sculptures crafted by Lyman Whitaker.
 Upon entering the gallery enjoy cookies while viewing the Acrylic paintings of Josiane Childers and Justin West.
 A rainbow of artwork awaits you.